Charles Bertie Prowse: Early life and career

 Charles Bertie Prowse was born in West Monkton near Taunton, Somerset, on 23 June 1869.
 He was the third son of Captain George James William Prowse, JP, and Emmeline Lucy, daughter of the barrister Thomas Messiter, JP, of Barwick.
 Prowse attended Cornish's School in Clevedon, Somerset, and then Marlborough College in Wiltshire.

-Prowse was appointed a second lieutenant in the 3rd (militia) battalion of Prince Albert's (Somerset Light Infantry) Regiment on 18 April 1889.
-He rose to the rank of lieutenant but dropped back to second lieutenant when he transferred into one of the regular battalions (1st or 2nd) on 12 October 1892.
+Prowse was appointed a second lieutenant in the 3rd (Militia) Battalion of Prince Albert's (Somerset Light Infantry) Regiment on 18 April 1889.
+He rose to the rank of lieutenant but dropped back to second lieutenant when he transferred into one of the regiment’s regular battalions (1st or 2nd) on 12 October 1892.
 On 11 July 1899 at Northam Parish Church, he married Violet Stanley Scott, the daughter of Colonel Stanley Scott of Cross House in Northam, Devon, an officer in the Bombay Staff Corps.
 Charles and Violet Prowse had a daughter, Violet Muriel, the next year, and also had a son, Charles Anthony Stanley.

 Prowse served in the Second Boer War from 1899 to 1902, by which time he had regained the rank of lieutenant.
 He was seconded to the army's railway staff on 16 June 1900 and was mentioned in despatches by Field Marshal Lord Roberts on 8 February and 4 September 1901.
 During the war he served as a staff officer and was present at the Relief of Ladysmith and at the battles of Spion Kop, Vaal Krantz and the Tugela Heights, serving also in Natal, Transvaal, the Orange River Colony, and the Cape Colony, and receiving the Queen's Medal with five clasps and the King's Medal with two.
 He was his battalion's adjutant by 14 August 1901 when he was promoted to captain.

 On 12 December 1904, Prowse was seconded to his regiment's 1st Volunteer Battalion (a former Volunteer Force battalion) as adjutant, holding that role until 12 December 1909, when he returned to a regular battalion.
 Prowse was promoted to the rank of major on 21 April 1914.